nachogon1/listen_brainz_assigment/README.md

 ## Results
 Task 1.
-It took around 38 minutes to ingest all the data from the `dataset.txt`.
-Data was read and write in batches of 100k.
+First Approach took around 38 minutes to ingest all the data from the `dataset.txt`.
+Data was read and write in batches of 100k using python duckdb driver.
+Second and optimized approach took around 25 seconds to ingest the data.
+The data was read by duckdb and all the heavy lifting was done by the duckdb database.
+Process are idenpotent.
+The process can be restarted at any time and the data already ingested data will be ignored and the new data be appended.
 We tested several methods, insert into memory and export the data to the database.
 But it did not add great improvements.
-Batches were the fastest way to ingest the data.

 Concurrency was discarded.
-Duckdb is not designed to do multi-process writes.
+Duckdb is not designed to do multi-process writes on the same file.
 We got a lock error and did not continue with this analysis.

 Database Schema
 ```